yajatvishwak/judgy-cli/README.md

 2. Copy `.env.example` to `.env`, replace your OPENAI Keys in the `.env` file

-3. Run Judgy Preprocess on a project
+3. Run Judgy on a project

    `python cli.py judge`